 On the Monday of finals week of every term, the FE student will give a 20-minute Culminating Presentation that places the field experience activities in the larger context of approaches to solve the problems addressed during the placement.
+The purpose of the presentation is to provide the student with the opportunity to demonstrate mastery of the four learning competencies not evaluated as part of the FE contract and activities.
 The presentation will be followed by faculty Q and A. Please be advised the faculty Q and A is part of the review of competency mastery, and students should be prepared to explain all design and methodological choices in the context of other potential approaches.
 This means that you will be asked about methods and approaches beyond those included in your presentation.
 Please be prepared to speak from the cannon of Health Promotion tools and techniques.
 The presentation format and requirements will be described during the PHE 504 Orientation.